sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 #### Ivy revisions

-The `revision` in `groupID % artifactID % revision` does not have to be a single fixed version.
+The `version` in `organization % moduleName % version` does not have to be a single fixed version.
 Ivy can select the latest revision of a module according to constraints you specify.
 Instead of a fixed revision like `"1.6.1"`, you specify `"latest.integration"`, `"2.9.+"`, or `"[1.0,)"`.
 See the